 Obesity is a widespread aesthetic and medical problem.
-According to the WHO data, over 50% of Europeans are overweight and over 20% of them are diagnosed with obesity.
+According to the WHO data, over 50% of Europeans are overweight, and over 20% are diagnosed with obesity.
 Obesity treatment abroad is carried out step by step: physicians start with lifestyle modifications and proceed with weight-loss medicines, weight-loss devices, and bariatric surgeries.
-Specialized centers offer a comprehensive approach, when a patient undergoes diagnostics and receives treatment in one healthcare facility, with one physician.
-Careful adjustment of treatment scheme to a patient’s current need makes slimming easy and safe.
+Specialized centers offer a comprehensive approach when a patient undergoes diagnostics and receives treatment in one healthcare facility with one physician.
+Careful adjustment of the treatment scheme to a patient’s current need makes slimming easy and safe.

 - Conservative approaches to weight loss

 - Leading hospitals and prices for treatment